cardano-foundation/CIPs/CIP-hardforkSafeguard/README.md

 we know that it is safe to propose an update to the major protocol version which triggers a hardfork.

-This CIP proposes automating this process, and making the protocol version in the header semantically meaningful.
+This CIP proposes automating this specific check, making the protocol version in the header semantically meaningful.
 The ledger state will determine the stake
 (represented as the proportion of the active stake) of all the block producers whose last block contained the next major protocol version.
 Moreover, a new protocol parameter `hardforkThreshold` will be used to reject any protocol parameter update that proposes to change the major protocol version but does not have enough backing stake.

 ## Motivation / History